schwers-zz/qcon-react-styled/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Below you will find some information on how to perform common tasks.<br>
-You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

-Thie project is intended to teach the following:
+This project is intended to teach the following:

 - Overview of React Components
   - Rendering Elements